alexwine36/Portfolio/apps/portfolio/content/projects/temp-check/index.md

 Using this flow complicated the backend design but, would make checking in faster for families of all sizes.
 Instead of searching for students individually, a grouped record would help get parents moving quicker through the drop off line.

 The data that the school sent contained students grouped by the family members that could pick them up.
-This appeared to be a simple mapping, however, not all children under those family groups had the same family members dropping off.
+This appeared to be a straight-forward mapping, however, not all children under those family groups had the same family members dropping off.

 Since this was a weekend project done free of charge I wanted to make sure the school had the ability to update their own information.
 Which meant setting up users and a database to effectively manage the needed information.